getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 isRelatedTo( b, a ); // true
 ```

 Inside `isRelatedTo(..)`, we borrow a throw-away function `F`, reassign its `.prototype` to arbitrarily point to some object `o2`, then ask if `o1` is an "instance of" `F`.
-Obviously `o1` wasn't *actually* inherited or descended or constructed from `F`, so it should be clear why this kind of exercise is silly and confusing. **The problem comes down to the awkwardness of class semantics forced onto JavaScript**, in this case as revealed by the indirect semantics of `instanceof`.
+Obviously `o1` wasn't *actually* inherited or descended or even constructed from `F`, so it should be clear why this kind of exercise is silly and confusing. **The problem comes down to the awkwardness of class semantics forced upon JavaScript**, in this case as revealed by the indirect semantics of `instanceof`.

-The second approach to `[[Prototype]]` reflection is:
+The second, and much cleaner, approach to `[[Prototype]]` reflection is:

 ```js
 Foo.prototype.isPrototypeOf( a ); // true